Traditional Food of Bhutan You Must-Try: 18 Best Dishes

 Image Source : thewest

-In Bhutan, momos are popular street food and can be found in local markets, roadside stalls, and restaurants.
-They are often served with a spicy dipping sauce made from chilli and tomato.
-Whether you prefer the meaty flavours of pork or the vegetarian options, trying momos in Bhutan is a must to experience the country’s culinary delights.
+In Bhutan, momos are popular street food and can be found in local markets, roadside stalls, and in the best restaurants in Bhutan.
+They are often served with a spicy dipping sauce made from chili and tomato.
+Whether you prefer the meaty flavors of pork or the vegetarian options, this is one of the must try Bhutanese dishes to experience the country’s true flavours.

-Ingredients: meat and vegetables, a dipping sauce of tomatoes and the coriander
+• Ingredients: Meat and vegetables, a dipping sauce of tomatoes and coriander

 17. Doma